 We need the light to be guided on right paths.
 So much of what happens we can't control at the moment.
-There are forces at play - be they viral or political - which seem overwhelming.
 But if we can't change the world, we can change the world in us.
 We can still be bringers of light to others, we can still share grace and peace with those around us, we can choose the quietly radical path of peace-making and joy-bringing in the small places where we do have an influence.

-May God grant us grace to be guided by light to be bringers of light to others.
+May God grant us grace to be guided by light, that we might be bringers of light to others.